 When to consult?

-If there is enlargement or severe pain, consider making an appointment.
-And if it is a painless swelling that suddenly becomes painful, the appointment should be made within six hours.
+If you experience enlarged testicles or severe testicular pain, consider making an appointment.
+If it’s a painless swelling that suddenly becomes painful, the appointment should be made within 6 hours.
 This is because the pain may be due to an inguinal hernia whose blood supply has been stopped.
-During the visit to the doctor, he or she will begin by asking you questions about the symptoms you are experiencing.
-All of this information will help the doctor learn more about your medical history.
-It will also help him/her focus the clinical examination to understand the cause of the swelling.
+During the visit to the doctor, they’ll begin by asking you questions about the symptoms you’re experiencing.
+This information will help the doctor learn more about your medical history.
+It will also help them focus the clinical examination to understand the cause of the swelling.

-Before the clinical examination, the doctor takes care to ask you when the first signs of enlargement appeared.
-He or she will then ask if the pain is more or less severe when you are standing or lying down.
+Before the clinical examination, the doctor will ask you when the first signs of enlargement appeared.
+They’ll then ask if the pain is more or less severe when standing or lying down.
 Usually, doctors also want to know if you have edema related to heart failure or a liver problem.
 These diseases can also cause the enlargement of the testicle.

 Les examens